-Conformal prediction has emerged as a powerful framework for model-agnostic and distribution-free uncertainty quantification in machine learning.
-By constructing prediction sets calibrated on hold-out calibration data, it can transform any existing black-box classifier into a predictor with formal coverage guarantees, ensuring that its prediction sets cover the ground truth with any user-specified probability (Angelopoulos & Bates, 2021).
-This makes conformal prediction highly relevant for uncertainty quantification in safety-critical applications such as medical diagnosis (Vazquez & Facelli, 2022), autonomous driving (Lindemann et al., 2023), and flood forecasting (Auer et al., 2023).
+Conformal prediction has emerged as a powerful, model-agnostic framework for distribution-free uncertainty quantification.
+By constructing prediction sets calibrating on hold-out data, it transforms any black-box classifier into a predictor with formal coverage guarantees, ensuring its prediction sets cover the ground truth with any user-specified probability (Angelopoulos & Bates, 2021).
+This makes it highly relevant for safety-critical applications like medical diagnosis (Vazquez & Facelli, 2022), autonomous driving (Lindemann et al., 2023), and flood forecasting (Auer et al., 2023).